Anujy17/Statistics_notes/README.md

+#Statistics_notes
+Here i have uploaded statistics lectures notes from ineuron(by krish naik sir)
 ## Topics

 #### Day 1

-1)introduction to statistics
+1) introduction to statistics
-2)types of statistics
+2) types of statistics
-3)life cycle of data science project
+3) life cycle of data science project
-4)data and types of data
+4) data and types of data
-5)sampling techniques
+5) sampling techniques
-6)variables and their types
+6) variables and their types

 #### Day 2